-We are a volunteer-led independent online community of Sunday School teachers, pastors, and parents sharing our passion, ideas and lessons for Sunday School.
-You are welcome to browse and adapt what you like for non-commercial teaching purposes.
+We are a volunteer-led and independent online community of Sunday School teachers, pastors, and parents sharing our passion, ideas, and lessons for all types of Sunday Schools and children's programming.
+We're also passionate about the Workshop Rotation Model for Sunday School -- which explains why our lesson forums are organized by "workshops."
+Regardless of your Sunday School's model or theology, you are welcome to browse and adapt what you like for non-commercial teaching purposes.
 Please also be a contributor!

 If you need to contact us, create a message in our Contact Forum.

 Scroll down to learn more about our organization and history.

 About the Lessons and Ideas at Our Site

 We believe creativity is non-denominational, and that most ideas and lessons can be easily adapted by any church.

 Most of our complete lessons are written for the Workshop Rotation Model's "workshop" classroom concept -- but can easily be adapted by traditional Sunday Schools.
 In fact, most of our visitors have traditionally organized Sunday Schools.

 Most of our lesson topics are organized by teaching medium, such as, "Art," "Video," and "Drama."
 Because Rotation modelers teach each story several weeks in a row, we can take our time, teach with many approaches, and don't have to pile it all into one week's lesson.

 Lesson plans at this site tend to be broadly graded for grades 2-5 and easily adapted to K-1.
 Some lessons come with younger and older adaptations.
 Because Rotation teachers are expected to know how to adapt their lesson each week when a different grade comes through their workshop.